mtucker502/junos-to-netbox/README.md

 # Ansible

-Also provided is an Ansible playbooy to demonstrate the capabilities of automatically pulling the configs and then importing the interface/IP data into Netbox
+Also provided is an Ansible playbook to demonstrate the capabilities of automatically pulling the configs and then importing the interface/IP data into Netbox

 # Notes